SSQ/Coursera-UW-Machine-Learning-specialization/README.md

 Course can be found in [Coursera](https://www.coursera.org/specializations/machine-learning)

-Partial notes can be found in my [Blog](https://ssq.github.io/2017/08/19/Coursera%20UW%20Machine%20Learning%20Specialization%20Notebook/)
+Partial notes can be found in my blog [SSQ](https://ssq.github.io/2017/08/19/Coursera%20UW%20Machine%20Learning%20Specialization%20Notebook/)

 ## 1. Machine Learning Foundations: A Case Study Approach
 Course can be found in [Coursera](https://www.coursera.org/learn/ml-foundations)